ricardobranco777/xhash/README.md

 ![Build Status](https://github.com/ricardobranco777/xhash/actions/workflows/ci.yml/badge.svg)

 # xhash
 This Go program uses goroutines to calculate multiple hashes on strings, files and directories.
 By default it reads from standard input.
-It can be used as a drop-in replacement for the GNU **coreutils** when hard-linked as **md5sum**, etc. and it actually supports the `--zero` option with `--check`.
+It can be used as a drop-in replacement for the GNU **coreutils** when hard-linked as **md5sum**, etc. and it actually supports the `--zero` option with `--check`, [unlike the GNU tool](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=69368).
 The output format is fully configurable.

 Docker image available at `ghcr.io/ricardobranco777/xhash:latest`